wo3kie/cxxDojo/README.md

 Implement the Box-Muller algorithm.

 From [Wikipedia](https://en.wikipedia.org/wiki/Box%E2%80%93Muller_transform), the Box-Muller algorithm can transform uniformly distributed random numbers into standard, normally distributed N(0, 1) (expected value 0, standard deviation 1) random numbers.

-### circular_buffer.cpp
-Implement a circular buffer.

-### MTQueue.cpp
-Design and implement a thread-safe queue with bounded capacity.
-The queue should support concurrent access from multiple threads.
-If a thread attempts to enqueue an item when the queue is full, it must be blocked until space becomes available.
-Similarly, if a thread tries to dequeue an item from an empty queue, it should be blocked until an item is available.

 ### concat_view.cpp
 Implement a simple version of `std::concat_view`.
 From [cppreference](https://en.cppreference.com/w/cpp/ranges/concat_view.html) the `concat_view` takes an arbitrary number of ranges as an argument list, and provides a view that starts at the first element of the first range, ends at the last element of the last range, with all range elements sequenced in between respectively in the order given in the arguments, effectively concatenating, or chaining together the argument ranges.